Nik-qa/selenium_at/README.md

 My friend!
 What's upp!
 I am glad to see you!
-Can you give me the best rating ?
+Can you give me the best rating?
 Thank you!
 Keep it up!